Daily Devotional Reading: Discerning the Words of God From the Words of Man

 Recently there have been quite a few brothers and sisters who have read Almighty God’s words while investigating His work of the last days, and they all feel that these words are authoritative and powerful, and that they fully lay bare the corruption that lies deepest in our hearts.
 They also feel that they can resolve our practical difficulties and confusions as well as provide us with the sustenance we need in our lives, plus allow us to understand so many truths we did not understand before.
 After a period of seeking and investigation, quite a few people have verified within their hearts that Almighty God’s words are the voice of God Himself, and that Almighty God is the returned Lord Jesus.
 However, there are some other brothers and sisters who believe that the words of the great spiritual figures within the religious world also contain the enlightenment and illumination of the Holy Spirit, that they provide people with some edification and are in line with the truth.
 So, they don’t dare confirm whether Almighty God’s words really are the words of God or not.
 The fact that we have these kinds of quandaries means that we don’t recognize the words of God, that we can’t clearly distinguish the essential differences between God’s words and the words of spiritual people.
 If we can’t distinguish between spiritual people’s words and God’s words, we’ll be more susceptible to following and adulating a person as well as treating the words of God as if they were the words of a human being, and then that will make us more likely to lose God’s salvation.
 Clearly, understanding this is critical for each and every one of us.
 Today’s fellowship is on “how to discern God’s words and man’s words”—may God enlighten and guide our fellowship.

 We all know that God has uttered many words since beginning His work to save mankind, and regardless of whether they were conveyed by prophets or spoken directly by God Himself, they are all God’s words.
 They are all the truth, the way, and the life, and they are all expressions of God’s disposition as well as what He has and is.
 These words can be people’s lives.
 But the words of spiritual people or people used by God are just their understanding of God’s own words; some of them are epistles that come from the burden they bear for the churches, and some of them are what they’ve personally undergone or understood from experiencing God’s words.
 All of these words are not the truth, and even if they are in line with the truth, even if they are correct and provide edification and benefit for their fellow man, they are essentially different from the words of God and cannot be spoken of in the same breath.
-Just as Almighty God says, “The word of God cannot be spoken as the word of man, much less can the word of man be spoken as the word of God.
-A man used by God is not the incarnate God, and the incarnate God is not a man used by God; in this, there is a substantial difference. … How can the words of God be the same as the words of a man who has been enlightened?
-The words of God incarnate initiate a new age, guide the whole of mankind, reveal mysteries, and show man the direction ahead in a new age.
-The enlightenment obtained by man is but simple practice or knowledge.
-It cannot guide the whole of mankind into a new age or reveal the mystery of God Himself.
-God, after all, is God, and man is man.
-God has the substance of God, and man has the substance of man.
-If man views the words spoken by God as simple enlightenment of the Holy Spirit, and takes the words of the apostles and prophets as words personally spoken by God, then man is wrong” (Preface to The Word Appears in the Flesh).
+Just as Almighty God says, “The word of God cannot be made out to be the word of man, and still less can one make the word of man to be the word of God.
+A man used by God is not the incarnate God, and the incarnate God is not a man used by God.
+In this, there is an essential difference. … How can the words of God be the same as the enlightenment that man has gained?
+The words of God incarnate open up a new age, guide all of mankind, reveal mysteries, and show man the direction he is to take in the new age.
+The enlightenment obtained by man is but simple instructions for practice or knowledge.
+It cannot guide all of mankind into a new age or reveal the mysteries of God Himself.
+When all is said and done, God is God, and man is man.
+God has the essence of God, and man has the essence of man.
+If man views the words spoken by God as simple enlightenment by the Holy Spirit, and takes the words of the apostles and prophets as words personally spoken by God, that would be man’s mistake” (Preface to The Word Appears in the Flesh).

 So what are the essential differences between the words of God and the words of man?
 Let’s explore this in fellowship together.